Beaufortia aestiva

 Beaufortia aestiva, commonly known as Kalbarri beaufortia, or summer flame, is a plant in the myrtle family, Myrtaceae and is endemic to the southwest of Western Australia.
 It is a dense, usually rounded shrub with small leaves and which bears yellow or red flowers in bottlebrush-like spikes near the ends of the branches in summer.
-It is similar to Beaufortia squarrosa but that is a smaller shrub which always has red flowers.
+It is similar to Beaufortia squarrosa a smaller shrub which has red flowers.

 Description

 Beaufortia aestiva is sometimes a dense, rounded shrub and others an open spreading one.
 It occasionally grows to a height of 4 m but more usually 2 m and 2 m wide.
 The leaves are egg-shaped with the narrower end towards the base, 4-11 mm long and are arranged in alternating pairs (decussate), so that they form four rows along the stems.

 The flowers are creamy orange-coloured to red and are arranged in heads 35-45 mm in diameter, on the ends of branches which continue to grow after flowering.
 Flowering occurs from June to December, sometimes later and is followed by fruit which are woody capsules 7-9 mm long.
 It can be distinguished from other beaufortias by its stamens which are in bundles of 5 to 7, 28-40 mm long, joined for about half their length.